This Mexican Fish is a Veracruzana style fish made with a whole red snapper, lime juice, tomatoes, onion, bell pepper, and is baked to perfection.

 See recipe card for quantities.

-Open the butterflied snapper and season the inside and outside with salt.
+Preheat the oven to 425°F. Open the butterflied snapper and season the inside and outside with salt.
 Make 5 parallel 3-inch long slashes on each side of the snapper, slicing almost through the bone.
 Stuff the inside of the fish with parsley.
 Add the snapper on a baking sheet lined with parchment paper.

 In a medium skillet on medium heat, add the oil and wait for it to shimmer.
 Add the onion, garlic and bell pepper and cook, stirring, until the onion is soft, about 3-5 minutes.
 Add the oregano and tomatoes and bring to a boil.
 Let it cook for about 5-7 minutes.
 Squeeze the lime juice into it and give it a nice stir.

 Pour the sauce over the fish and place the whole fish in the oven.
-Bake, basting osten with the sauce, about 20-30 minutes, until the fish flakes with a fork and the flesh is opaque in the center.
-Voila - you have a Mexican Fish style recipe!
+Bake about 20-30 minutes, until the fish flakes with a fork and the flesh is opaque in the center.

 Hint: Don’t be shy to ask them to inspect the fish yourself before buying.
 Remember: it shouldn’t smell fishy, the eyes should be clear and the gills should be red or orange.